-The Greater Manchester Ecology Unit (GMEU) provides specialist advice to, and on behalf of, the ten district councils that make up Greater Manchester on biodiversity, nature conservation and wildlife issues.
-Although hosted by Tameside MBC, GMEU works across the whole of Greater Manchester.
+The Greater Manchester Ecology Unit (GMEU) provides specialist advice to, and on behalf of, Local Authorities on biodiversity, nature conservation and wildlife issues.
+Although hosted by Tameside MBC, GMEU works across the whole of Greater Manchester and North West England.

-The Ecology Unit prepares and helps to implement the Greater Manchester Biodiversity Action Plan.
-It comments on the ecological impact of development proposals on behalf of planning departments, and provides advice on safeguarding wildlife on development sites.
+The Ecology Unit maintains the habitats and species database for Greater Manchester, maintains the Register of designated nature conservation sites, comments on the ecological impact of development proposals on behalf of planning departments, and provides advice on safeguarding wildlife on development sites.